 Following are some facts about these financing choices.
 Detailed information about each of the programs, including application procedures, is available from the financial aid staff.

-Federal Direct Student Loans
+Federal Direct Loans

 Private educational loans

-Bar Study Loans
+Bar Study Loans (Private Lenders)

 IMPORTANT: Please contact the financial aid staff to make sure you have exhausted your maximum annual Federal loan eligibility before applying for a Bar Study Loan.
 There are many reasons why Federal loans can be a better option.